branciard/DAppNodePackage-polkadot/README.md

 # DAppNodePackage-polkadot

-Dappnode package providing polkadot alexander testnet chain
+Dappnode package providing for polkadot

 It was generated using [DAppNodeSDK](https://github.com/dappnode/DAppNodeSDK)